The 3 dangers, trials and tribulations of mushroom hunting in France:

 Which edible wild mushrooms should you hunt for in France?

-Depending on the region you are in, variety of mushroom will vary.
+Depending on the region you are in, mushrooms varieties will vary.
 Some favorite edible mushrooms among French mushroom foragers include:

-Pied de mouton = which translates to Sheep foot because it kind of looks like a sheep’s foot.
+Pied de mouton = which translates to Sheep foot because it sort of looks like a sheep’s foot.

 Sanguins = which translates to blood or bloody because the mushroom has a slight reddish tint to it.